iWolfyy/HighRise-Bot/README.md

 ## 📞 Support

-If you encounter any issues or need assistance, please open an issue on GitHub or contact the bot owner in Highrise.
+If you encounter any issues or need assistance, please open an issue on GitHub or contact @Mr_Wolfy in Highrise.

 **Enjoy your enhanced Highrise experience!** 🚀